Protea neriifolia close to Caledon

 Photographer: Thabo Maphisa

-The black terminal tufts appear on those higher up where the bract shape is longest, narrower and oblong.
-These inner, upper bract rows are different: softer and flowery, particularly the innermost row.
-It still serves as a covering, but more of an alluring ring of florally coloured, fluffy-tipped marketing heralds of nectar sources.
+Terminal tufts of black hairs or beard appear on those bracts higher up.
+The longest bracts are here narrowly oblong.
+These inner bract rows are different: softer and flowery, particularly the innermost row.
+The involucre of several rows of bracts serves as a covering, the innermost row taller than the florets an alluring ring of florally coloured, fluffy-tipped marketing heralds of nectar sources (Manning, 2007; Bean and Johns, 2005; Rebelo, 1995; iNaturalist).